inform-us/requirements_specifications/informus/rules/Epidural and motor block.md

-the data on the front tile looks back from the current time to 24 hours in the past there will be two measurement interval calculations displayed on the front tile: DAY (08:00-19:59) and NIGHT (20:00-07:59) in line with other metrics we should provide some leeway (15 minutes) in charting documentation, therefore (adjusted time frame): DAY (08:00-19:59) and NIGHT (20:00-07:59) the leeway is to mitigate skewed mean interval, particularly in the DAY calculation (e.g. 08:01 RASS, time interval calculated with a NIGHT RASS at 02:00, would give a 04:01 measurement interval which would skew daytime data, the 15 minute leeway may need to be reviewed if insufficient the _dt of each measurement determines whether it is categorised as 'DAY' or 'NIGHT', but in order to complete the measurement interval calculation, a preceding measurement can be in the opposing category worked example:
+the data on the front tile looks back from the current time to 24 hours in the past there will be two measurement interval calculations displayed on the front tile: DAY (08:00-19:59) and NIGHT (20:00-07:59) in line with other metrics we should provide some leeway (15 minutes) in charting documentation, therefore (adjusted time frame): DAY (08:00-19:59) and NIGHT (20:00-07:59) the leeway is to mitigate skewed mean interval, particularly in the DAY calculation (e.g. 08:01 motor block assessment, time interval calculated with a NIGHT RASS at 02:00, would give a 04:01 measurement interval which would skew daytime data, the 15 minute leeway may need to be reviewed if insufficient the _dt of each measurement determines whether it is categorised as 'DAY' or 'NIGHT', but in order to complete the measurement interval calculation, a preceding measurement can be in the opposing category worked example:
-(a) a measurement taken at 06:10 would have to be linked with an earlier measurement during the night shift to calculate an interval and would be classified as - NIGHT (before 06:14)
+(a) a motor block assessment documented at 08:10 would have to be linked with an earlier measurement during the night shift to calculate an interval and would be classified as - NIGHT (before 08:14)
-(b) a measurement taken at 06:30 would have to be linked with an earlier measurement during the day or night shift to calculate an interval and would be classified as - DAY (after 06:14)
+(b) an assessment documented at 8:30 would have to be linked with an earlier measurement during the day or night shift to calculate an interval and would be classified as - DAY (after 08:14)
-(c) a measurement taken at 22:10 would have to be linked with an earlier measurement during the day shift to calculate an interval and would be classified as - DAY (before 22:14)
+(c) an assessment documented at 20:10 would have to be linked with an earlier measurement during the day shift to calculate an interval and would be classified as - DAY (before 20:14)
-(d) a measurement taken at 23:00 would have to be linked with an earlier measurement during the night or day shift to calculate an interval and would be classified as - NIGHT (after 22:14) once classified into DAY or NIGHT determine numerator and denominator for each and calculate mean DAY Numerator = sum of the minutes and hours between all intervals recorded between (06:15-22:14) that fall into the current 24 hour rolling window
+(d)an assessment documented 20:00 would have to be linked with an earlier measurement during the night or day shift to calculate an interval and would be classified as - NIGHT (after 20:14) once classified into DAY or NIGHT, determine numerator and denominator for each and calculate mean DAY Numerator = sum of the minutes and hours between all intervals recorded between (08:15-20:14) that fall into the current 24 hour rolling window
-DAY Denominator = number of all time interval measurements that fall into the current 24 hour rolling window NIGHT Numerator = sum of the minutes and hours between all intervals recorded between (22:15-06:14) that fall into the current 24 hour rolling window
+DAY Denominator = number of all time interval measurements that fall into the current 24 hour rolling window NIGHT Numerator = sum of the minutes and hours between all intervals recorded between (20:15-08:14) that fall into the current 24 hour rolling window
-NIGHT Denominator = number of all time interval measurements that fall into the current 24 hour rolling window calculate respective DAY and NIGHT mean measurement interval and display as hh:mm on front tile
+NIGHT Denominator = number of all time interval measurements that fall into the current 24 hour rolling window calculate respective DAY and NIGHT mean motor block assessment measurement interval and display as hh:mm on front tile

 ## [B] Floorplan labelling